⌘+k ctrl+k

 DuckDB supports three different types of sampling methods: reservoir, bernoulli and system.
 By default, DuckDB uses reservoir sampling when an exact number of rows is sampled, and system sampling when a percentage is specified.
 The sampling methods are described in detail below.

 Samples require a sample size, which is an indication of how many elements will be sampled from the total population.
-Samples can either be given as a percentage (10%) or as a fixed number of rows (10 rows).
+Samples can either be given as a percentage (10% or 10 PERCENT) or as a fixed number of rows (10 or 10 ROWS).
 All three sampling methods support sampling over a percentage, but only reservoir sampling supports sampling a fixed number of rows.

 Samples are probablistic, that is to say, samples can be different between runs unless the seed is specifically specified.
 Specifying the seed only guarantees that the sample is the same if multi-threading is not enabled (i.e., SET threads = 1).
 In the case of multiple threads running over a sample, samples are not necessarily consistent even with a fixed seed.